kubos/kubos/docs/sdk-project-config.rst

 Kubos Project Configuration
 ===========================

+Kubos project configuration is derived from Yotta's `configuration system <http://docs.yottabuild.org/reference/config.html>`__ and `module.json <http://docs.yottabuild.org/reference/module.html>`__ files.

 config.json
 -----------

+Overview
+^^^^^^^^

+Each Kubos target comes with a set of default configuration options.
+These options describe things like hardware bus availability and communication settings.
+The `config.json` file, which lives in the top level directory of a Kubos project, allows users to override any of these options with a custom value.

+Under the covers, the `target.json` and `config.json` files are used to generate a `yotta_config.h` file, which contains ``#define YOTTA_CFG_{option}`` statements for each defined option.
+These ``YOTTA_CFG_*`` variables can then be referenced within the Kubos project's source code.

 The current configuration of a project can be seen using the ``kubos config`` command.
 Each configuration option in the output will have a comment showing the origin of the value.